JWW87/CentralAuth-Docs/docs/developer/caching.md

 - Evaluate if the caching overhead is worth the performance gain in your specific use case
 - Use any built-in caching mechanisms provided by your framework or platform

-#### Example for NextJS
+#### Example for Next.js

-NextJS provided a Data Cache layer that can be used to cache the user info, even in a serverless environment.
-Check the [NextJS documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/caching) for more information.
+Next.js provided a Data Cache layer that can be used to cache the user info, even in a serverless environment.
+Check the [Next.js documentation](https://nextjs.org/docs/app/building-your-application/data-fetching/caching) for more information.
 Unfortunately, there are no methods to get or store data in the cache directly, so you cannot set the `cache` object in the `CentralAuthClass`.
 As a workaround, you can use the `unstable_cache` function to store the user info in the cache.
 The `unstable_cache` function takes a function that returns the user info.
 The function will be called again when the cache expires.
 Adding to the example from the [quick example](/developer/quick-example#step-8-handle-the-actions) page, you can use the `unstable_cache` function as follows:

 ```typescript
 import { getCentralAuthClient } from "@/global/auth";